theopensystemslab/planx-new/doc/how-to/metabase/how-to-add-allow-list-variables.md

   The values here are being pulled from the table `lowcal_sessions.allow_list_answers` or `analytics_logs.allow_list_answers`

+  Make your changes in SQL and uncheck 'This is a migration' so you can check that the query runs successfully before generating one.
+Once it works, run it again as a migration.
+This should generate new migration files in `hasura.planx.uk/migrations`.

   > [!IMPORTANT]
   > At the end of your SQL script after the view creation/replacement, it is important to add another line which ensures the new variable is read by Metabase